MoshoodSO/MoshoodSO/README.md

 ---
 ## 🏆 Recognitions
+- 📜 **Certificate of Participation, Infectious Disease Modelling and Analytics (ICAMMDA 2025)**
+  Completed a 2-Day sympoposium on Infectious Disease Modelling and Analytics.
 - 📜 **Foundations for Business Intelligence & Career Innovation, (AIMS Ghana, 2025)**
   Completed training on employability skills, data analytics for business, data storytelling, data-driven business intelligence, NLP and data science with R.
 - 🎓 **Medics In Tech Scholarship on [DataCamp](https://www.datacamp.com/portfolio/moshood-8efbc2c2-a9ba-4bb7-a536-0af17a8713fd) (2025)**